light-bringer/electron-umbrella-for-crm/README.md

 To package for windows : npm run package:win
 To package for Linux : npm run package:linux
 To package for Mac : npm run package:osx

-To package for all the flavors : npm run package:all